top of page

 1. Communication is key!

-The first step is to make communication a regular part of your routine as a couple.
+The first step is to make communication a regular part of your routine as a couple, especially when one partner has ADHD.
 One important way to effectively manage ADHD is by creating systems that supports the person with Attention Deficit Hyperactivity Disorder.
 Systems applies to ALL areas of life including communication.

 Set aside a time once a week for you and your partner to discuss your family’s schedule, tasks that need to be done, challenges that might prevent the tasks from getting completed, and how you can each support each other.
 Couples that make time to communicate often note huge difference in overall quality of life.
 During your weekly meeting also include what you appreciated about partner so you can also highlight what’s going well between the two of you.